Cardinal number: Cardinality function

+For infinite sets, "cardinal number" is somewhat more difficult to define formally.
+Cardinal numbers are not usually thought of in terms of their formal definition, but immaterially in terms of their arithmetic/algebraic properties.
+Thus, The assumption that there is some cardinal function $A \mapsto |A|$ which satisfies $A \sim B \iff |A| = |B|$, sometimes called the axiom of cardinality or Hume's principle, is sufficient for deriving most properties of cardinal numbers.
+It will be shown later that such a function can be constructed without the need to define it axiomatically.

-Formal definition
+Constructive definition

 Formally, assuming the axiom of choice, the cardinality of a set X is the least ordinal number α such that there is a bijection between X and α.
 This definition is known as the von Neumann cardinal assignment.
 If the axiom of choice is not assumed, then a different approach is needed.
 The oldest definition of the cardinality of a set X (implicit in Cantor and explicit in Frege and Principia Mathematica) is as the class [X] of all sets that are equinumerous with X. This does not work in ZFC or other related systems of axiomatic set theory because if X is non-empty, this collection is too large to be a set.
 In fact, for X ≠ ∅ there is an injection from the universe into [X] by mapping a set m to {m} × X, and so by the axiom of limitation of size, [X] is a proper class.
 The definition does work however in type theory and in New Foundations and related systems.
 However, if we restrict from this class to those equinumerous with X that have the least rank, then it will work (this is a trick due to Dana Scott: it works because the collection of objects with any given rank is a set).

 Von Neumann cardinal assignment implies that the cardinal number of a finite set is the common ordinal number of all possible well-orderings of that set, and cardinal and ordinal arithmetic (addition, multiplication, power, proper subtraction) then give the same answers for finite numbers.
 However, they differ for infinite numbers.
 For example, $2^\omega=\omega<\omega^2$ in ordinal arithmetic while $2^{\aleph_0}>\aleph_0=\aleph_0^2$ in cardinal arithmetic, although the von Neumann assignment puts $\aleph_0=\omega$.
 On the other hand, Scott's trick implies that the cardinal number 0 is $\{\emptyset\}$, which is also the ordinal number 1, and this may be confusing.
 A possible compromise (to take advantage of the alignment in finite arithmetic while avoiding reliance on the axiom of choice and confusion in infinite arithmetic) is to apply von Neumann assignment to the cardinal numbers of finite sets (those which can be well ordered and are not equipotent to proper subsets) and to use Scott's trick for the cardinal numbers of other sets.